elixir-geolix/geolix/README.md

 `Geolix.Result.*` struct to a raw map result.
 By default every struct-supported database will return a struct.

-Every non-nil result will include the ip as a tuple.
+Every non-nil result will include the IP as a tuple either directly in the result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if a city or country database is used.

 ### Benchmarking